captn3m0/codechef/_problems/medium/TKCHOCS.md

  *Exit*(4,2)(4,3)(4,4)
  *Mantis*### Input

 First line contains an integer T (number of test cases, around 10 ).
 T cases follow.
-Each case starts with a line having an integer N ( 2 <= N <= 500 ).
+Each case starts with a line having an integer N ( 2 &lt;= N &lt;= 500 ).
 N lines follow with ith line having i non-negative integers from range \[0 - 1,000,000\], number of chips in each cell as explained above.

 ### Output